 3.2 The mandate of the vice-chairmen shall be to assist the chairman in matters relating to the management of the study group, including substitution for the chairman at official ITU Telecommunication Development Sector (ITU-D) meetings or replacement of the chairman should he or she be unable to continue with study group duties.

-3.3 Study group vice-chairmen may in turn be selected as chairmen of working parties or as rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.
+3.3 Study group vice-chairmen may in turn be selected as chairmen of working parties, [Focus Groups,] or as rapporteurs, with the sole limitation that they may not occupy more than two posts at the same time in the study period.

 3.4 There is a need to appoint only the relevant number of vice-chairmen for study groups and working parties in line with Resolution 61 (Rev. Dubai, 2014) of WTDC.
+[One Vice Chair for a Focus Group?]

 4 Rapporteurs